5 Ways to Check Your New Hampshire EBT Balance

 Other Common Issues with EBT Cards and How to Resolve Them

-Lost or Physically Damaged Card
+Lost Or Damaged Card

-Forgotten or Blocked PIN
+Forgotten Or Blocked PIN

-Card Declined at the Checkout Counter
+Card Declined At Checkout

 Download the app